dCache/www-dcache-org/README.md

 $ hugo new apage.md
 ```

-The new alaments are created relative to `content` directory.
+The new elements are created relative to `content` directory.
 Special [front matter](https://gohugo.io/content-management/front-matter/) can be used to control page/post behavior.
 For news and posts:

 - tags
 - categories